arnodel/grpc-juju-client/README.md

 juju client.
 Documentation and client APIs for Go and Python are generated from the protobuf specification.

+## Requirements

+Tested on Linux / MacOS with python3 / pip3.

 ## The protobuf spec